goharbor/harbor/tests/testcases/Group1-user-management/1-03-DB-user-update-password.md

-Test 1-03 - User update password (DB Mode)
+Test 1-03 - User update password
 =======

 # Purpose:

-To verify that a non-admin user can update password when users are managed locally by Harbor (DB mode).
+To verify that a non-admin user can update password using local database authentication.

 # References:
 User guide

 # Environment:
 * This test requires that a Harbor instance is running and available.
-* Harbor is set to authenticate against a local database. ( auth_mode is set to **db_auth** .)
-The user data is stored in a local database.
+* Harbor uses local database authentication.
+Users are stored in the local database.
 * A linux host with Docker CLI installed (Docker client).

 # Test Steps: